Conecta Fiction Unveils Co-Production Project Line-Up

-MADRID — ZDF’s “La Señora: The Woman Who Defied The Inquisition,” Invercine & Wood’s “An Ordinary Soldier” and “Día Cero,” from Spain’s Versus Ent., feature among 10 projects to be presented at the 2nd Pitch Co-Pro Series, the biggest industry event at this year’s Conecta Fiction.
+MADRID — ZDF’s “La Señora: The Woman Who Defied The Inquisition,” Invercine & Wood’s “An Ordinary Soldier” and “Día Cero,” from Spain’s Versus Ent., feature among 10 projects to be presented at the 2nd Pitch Copro Series, the biggest industry event at this year’s Conecta Fiction.

-A Europe-Latin American drama series co-production forum, backed by Spanish TV giants Movistar + and pubcaster RTVE, Conecta Fiction established itself in a vibrant first edition last June as Spain’s premiere TV event.
+A co-production forum for European, Latin American and Latino U.S. drama series whose project competitions are backed by Spanish TV giants Movistar + and pubcaster RTVE, Conecta Fiction established itself in a vibrant first edition last June as Spain’s premiere drama series event.

 Unspooling June 18-21 in Galicia’s Santiago de Compostela, at the end of the St. James Way, 2017’s inaugural edition caught the modern miracle of the international drama series scene where many titles now have a market outside their country of origin and companies team to share IP and divvy up release windows.
+The 10 projects to be profiled were selected from nearly 100 submissions 58% from Europe, 19% from Latin America, 13% from the U.S. The 2nd Pitch Copro Series sessions will take place June 19.

-Sponsored by Movistar +, which offers development support for the winning project, the second Co-Pro Series points up further contours in Europe and Latin America’s still-emerging higher-end drama series production landscape: the Germany-Spain production axis; innovation in comedy formats; France’s TV renovation; Spanish-language producers’ bold embrace of genre; above all, perhaps, the consolidation of woman’s fiction: Dramas driven by heroines who battle to shape their futures, whatever the challenges.
+Sponsored by Movistar + and Spanish pubcaster RTVE, which offer development support for the winning project, the second Pitch Copro Series points up further contours in Europe and Latin America’s still-emerging higher-end drama series production landscape: the Germany-Spain production axis; innovation in comedy formats; France’s TV renovation; Spanish-language producers’ bold embrace of genre; above all, perhaps, the consolidation of woman’s fiction: Dramas driven by heroines who battle to shape their futures, whatever the challenges.

 Budgeted at reportedly over €20 million ($24 million), so by far the highest-end of series on display, “La Señora: The Woman Who Defied The Inquisition” is billed as a true-life action adventure.
 It turns on the extraordinary Gracia Nasi, a Jewish noblewoman and kind of Renaissance Europe Oskar Schindler, who leverages her own huge wealth via bribes, donations, the payment of higher taxes to wrestle protection from European states, while she set up an escape route for Inquisition-menaced Jews from Portugal to Constantinople and began to create a Zionist state.
 Written by Emmy-winning Gavin Scott (“The Borrowers,” “Legends of Earthsea”) and Germany’s Kersken Uwe, the 10-part “La Señora” is produced by G5fiction, part of ZDF, and ZDF Enterprises, the German pubcaster’s commercial arm.

 Produced by Spain’s Versus Entertainment in association with Diffferent Entertainment and Sentido Films (“La próxima piel”), “Día Cero” is the latest example of high-profile film companies, here distribution-production house Versus, moving into TV production.
 It weighs in as a high-concept comedy half-hour about people confronting the end of the world when it didn’t happen.
 Suddenly, their pre-Apocalypse passions, errors and illusions leave hostages to fortune.

 Alejandro Miranda’s Versus lead-produces.
 Based out of Diffferent, David Sainz, star-scribe of the enormously popular web-series “Malviviendo,” writes with Enrique Lojo (“Serramoura”).
 Producing are Miranda, Diffferent’s Teresa Segura and Rafael Portela at Sentido Films.

 A scribe on “Profugos,” Pablo Larrain’s pioneering HBO Latin America series, Enrique Videla writes and Julio Jorquera directs “An Ordinary Soldier.”
 It promises an intimate portrait of Chile’s Augusto Pinochet, a dictator who defined himself as a “an ordinary soldier.”
 Described as an action-drama, the six-part series marks the latest drama from Invercine & Wood.
-At the forefront of Chile’s high-end drama, it teamed with Turner Latin America to produce “Mary & Mike,” presented at this year’s Natpe and Berlin, directed by Jorquera, and a pioneering Chilean upscale pay TV drama.
+At the forefront of Chile’s high-end drama, it teamed with Turner Latin America to produce “Mary & Mike,” presented at this year’s Natpe and Berlin, directed by Jorquera, and a pioneering upscale pay TV drama made with Turner Latin America.

 “An Ordinary Soldier’s” protagonist is obviously a man.
 Apart from this title, however, five projects at Conecta Fiction’s 2nd Pitch CoPro Series turn around women; the remainder frame couples or ensemble casts.

-Director of the Jaume Collet-Serra produced “Mindscape,” and episodes of “The Department of Time” and now Movistar +’s “Giants,” Jorge Dorado will pitch “Cuatro Amores,” an almost text-book narrative of a woman, Luisa, and her battle to live her own life, create her own storyline, in a post-Civil War Spain and Paris from 1940 to 1976.
+Director of the Jaume Collet-Serra produced “Mindscape,” and episodes of “The Department of Time” and now Movistar +’s “Giants,” Jorge Dorado will pitch historical drama “Cuatro Amores,” an almost text-book narrative of a woman, Luisa, and her battle to live her own life, create her own storyline, in a post-Civil War Spain and Paris from 1940 to 1976.

 “La Comandante,” co-written again by Videla and a return-to-arms action thriller, features a woman in a role which would most ordinarily just a few years back have been allotted to a man – think “Taken.”
 Elisa Ramirez, once part of the armed guerrilla underground battling Pinochet, returns to Chile, to old allies and enemies, to free her abducted daughter, take what it may, who has been kidnapped during a business trip to the Atacama.